‘Days Of Our Lives’ Spoilers: Is Joey’s Life In Danger As Tripp Gets Suspicious?

 Previous Days of Our Lives spoilers stated that Joey’s half brother Tripp comes into town in hopes to reconnect with his birth parents, Steve and Ava.
 That said, when he discovers his biological mother has been murdered, this stay in Salem is now driven by a new desire, and that’s to find his mother’s killer and bring him to justice.
 Viewers get to witness him sniffing for clues while knowing that there’s one person behind the murder.

-According to Celebrity Dirty Laundry, Tripp isn’t going to give up easily, but there’s a blockade in his way and that’s his biological father, Steve.
-Days of Our Lives viewers will learn that Steve tells Tripp that he killed Ava, which of course, is a confession he’s made before in order to protect his son.
+According to Celebrity Dirty Laundry, Tripp isn’t going to give up easily, but there’s a blockade in his way, and that’s his biological father, Steve.
+Days of Our Lives viewers will learn that Steve tells Tripp that he killed Ava, which of course, is a confession he’s made before to protect his son.

 Days of Our Lives spoilers go on to explain that Tripp will have a really difficult time trying to understand why Steve killed his mother.
 While we’re not sure how far he will go to explain just how disturbed Ava was, avid fans might remember that Ava was a lot to deal with.
 When she wasn’t kidnapping Kayla, she was putting together a shady shrine to Steve, and at one point, even manipulated him into sleeping with her despite their complicated history.
 It’s safe to say he’ll be sparse with the details while talking to his other son.